 Every year, thousands of Oklahoma residents are arrested for and charged with drug possession charges.
 Many of these arrests involve small amounts of illegal drugs found on the individual’s person or in their vehicle.
 Drug possession in Oklahoma is a misdemeanor, punishable by a maximum jail sentence of one year and a fine of up to $1,000.

-If you are charged with drug possession, a criminal defense lawyer can determine which defenses might apply to your case.
+If you are charged with drug possession, there are several types of legal defenses a criminal defense lawyer can use in your case.
 In some cases, it might be wise to dispute the testimony, the evidence, and the purported facts in the case.
 In others, the defense focus on procedural mistakes such as the violation of a person’s search and seizure rights.

 The following are the most common defenses to charges of drug possession:

-- Unlawful search and seizure – The Fourth Amendment to the U.S. Constitution guarantees the right to due process of law, including lawful search and seizure procedures before an arrest is made.
-While illegal drugs found in “plain view” may be seized and used as evidence, those found in the trunk of a vehicle without consent from the owner is deemed inadmissible in court.
-If the defendant’s Fourth Amendment rights were violated, then the drugs cannot be used at trial and the charges are often dismissed.
+- Unlawful search and seizure – The Fourth Amendment to the U.S. Constitution protects citizens against unlawful search and seizure procedures before an arrest is made.
+While illegal drugs discovered in plain sight may be taken and used as evidence, those discovered in the trunk of a vehicle without consent from the owner is deemed inadmissible in court.
+If the defendant’s Fourth Amendment rights were infringed upon, then the drugs are inadmissible in court and the charges are often dismissed.

 - Lack of possession – This type of defense is used quite frequently when the “dominion and control” element for constructive possession is difficult for the prosecutor to prove.
 For example, if drugs were found in a car with several people in it or in a house where a homeowner is absent but a renter is present, it would be hard to accuse only one person of drug possession.